aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/extract-text/_index.md

 Absolutely!
 Aspose.Note provides robust functionalities to extract formatted text and images from OneNote documents.

 ### Is there a trial version available for Aspose.Note for Java?
-Yes, you can explore the features of Aspose.Note for Java with a free trial available [here](https://releases.aspose.com/).
+Yes, you can explore the features of Aspose.Note for Java with a free trial available [Aspose.Note free trial page](https://releases.aspose.com/).

 ### How can I get support for Aspose.Note?
 Visit the [Aspose.Note forum](https://forum.aspose.com/c/note/28) for community support or explore premium support options.

 ### Are temporary licenses available for Aspose.Note for Java?
-Yes, you can obtain temporary licenses for testing purposes [here](https://purchase.aspose.com/temporary-license/).
+Yes, you can obtain temporary licenses for testing purposes [temporary license request page](https://purchase.aspose.com/temporary-license/).

 ## FAQ